Probing holography in $p$-adic CFT: Path integrals for the isotropic sector

-{\it 2.
+\textit{2.
 Go around the horizon once, using recurrence (\ref{eq:recursion2});}

-{\it 3.
+\textit{3.
 From the horizon to the asymptotic boundary, using recurrence (\ref{eq:recursion}).}

-Since the recurrence relation (\ref{eq:reverse}) for depth $n>2$ is the same as the one in Bruhat-Tits tree (\ref{eq:recursion}), the asymptotic behavior of eigenfunction and eigenvalues stay the same as in (\ref{eq:ansatz}) and (\ref{eq:eigenvalue}), respectively.
+Since the recurrence relation (\ref{eq:reverse}) for depth $n>2$ is the same as the one in the Bruhat-Tits tree (\ref{eq:recursion}), the asymptotic behavior of the eigenfunction and the eigenvalues stay the same as in (\ref{eq:ansatz}) and (\ref{eq:eigenvalue}), respectively.
 We are still in the ``evanescent wave'' basis as in Section \ref{sec:Laptree}.
+Unlike the full spectrum on the Bruhat-Tits tree, the full spectrum on the BTZ graph will not be presented in Appendix \ref{sec:spectrumBTTree} due to its involved nature, but in principle the same techniques there are still applicable, and we will report on it in the near future \cite{spectrum}.

 Now we perform the non-Wick-rotated inverse Laplace transform on the partition function (\ref{eq:BTZpart}) to obtain the density of states.
-To this end, we need to do two radical things: \begin{itemize} \item Firstly, we strip off the divergent factor in (\ref{eq:BTZpart}) by hand, since otherwise the density of states to be obtained would be very negative numbers; \item Secondly, we regard $l$ as ``$1/\beta\sim i/\tau>0$'' for a non-rotating BTZ.
+To this end, we need to do two radical things: \begin{itemize} \item First, we strip off the divergent factor in (\ref{eq:BTZpart}) by hand, since otherwise the density of states to be obtained would be very negative numbers; \item Second, we regard $l$ as ``$1/\beta\sim i/\tau>0$'' for a non-rotating BTZ.
 Although in our $p$-adic setup, there is no mathematically rigorous $\tau\in\mathbb{C}$, in order to do the integral transform, we need to turn on an auxiliary imaginary part of the inverse temperature momentarily, so that $\tilde{\beta}=\beta+i\beta',\beta'\in\mathbb{R}$. \end{itemize} Then going from the canonical ensemble to the microcanonical ensemble, we have

 However, the second expression cannot be evaluated explicitly, so we focus on the high-temperature limit as $\beta\rightarrow0$ so that $1/4\tilde{\beta}+1/4\approx1/4\tilde{\beta}$, and from now on we do not treat even and odd $l$ separately, because they only differ by a factor $\frac{p}{p+1}$.
 Then we get